avibiradar100/SaahityaWce/README.md

 # Saahitya
-This is a complete Application which helps students to sell the used aca demic material which is in good condition in college premises
+This is a complete Application which helps students to sell the used academic material which is in good condition in college premises

 ### <a href="" target="_blank">**Visit Now 🚀**</a>